tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Error <vctrs_error_subscript_type>
       Must extract column with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.
+      Caused by error in `stop_vctrs()`:
+      !
+Can't convert from <double> to <integer> due to loss of precision.
+      * Locations: 1
     Code
       foo[[mean]]
     Error <vctrs_error_subscript_type>
       Must extract column with a single valid subscript. x Subscript `mean` has the wrong type `function`. i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `function`. i It must be numeric or character.
     Code
       foo[[foo]]